How To Optimize Images For Web Without Losing Quality

 If you don’t compress your thumbnails, this can surely affect your page load time.
 If thumbnails don't load in a proper way, you risk losing the attention of your visitors.

-This is especially important for e-commerce, where product categories views are often filled with thumbnails.
+This is especially important for e-commerce and NFT companies, where product categories views are often filled with thumbnails.
 Shop navigation can be frustrating if the thumbnails aren’t optimized.